stliakis/nextlike/README.md

 - Calculates items similarity vectors via the OpenAI embeddings API
 - Uses pgvector to store & search items with similar vectors
 - Uses Postgres for collaborative filtering recommendations
-- [TODO] Automatically mixes collaborative with similarity recommendations when collaborative data are not enough to provide good recommendations
+- Automatically mixes collaborative with similarity recommendations when collaborative data are not enough to provide good recommendations
+- [TODO] Image similarity using LLaVA to describe an image

 ## Running locally